What is Green Cleaning

 Watch the labels

 We are all becoming more conscious of ingredients in our cleaning and cosmetic products with regard to our health and environment.
 Manufacturing companies are using tactics to make us believe their products are safe and better to use.
 The term “Natural” is widely used on commercial cleaning products and cosmetics.
 There’s no standard definition for this claim.
 The word “natural” can be applied to just about anything including plastic, which comes from naturally occurring petroleum.
+A study published in the Science Advances found 91% of plastic in the world doesn’t get recycled, and around 79% is kept on landfills or other places of the environment.
+The Guardian reported that 1000000 plastic bottles are bought around the world in a minute and the number will increase by 20% more by 2021.
+Refusing to buy items packaged in single-use plastic, you help address our environment plastics problem and eliminate toxins and microplastic from your life.

 Natural All Purpose Cleaning Spray